-We must rely on current cash reserves, royalties from Egalet on Egalet's sales of Oxaydo, royalties from MainPointe on its sales of Nexafed products to fund operations.
+We must rely on current cash reserves, monthly license payments under the License Agreement for LTX-03 with AD Pharma, royalties from Zyla on Zyla's sales of Oxaydo and royalties from MainPointe on its sales of Nexafed products to fund operations.

-To fund our continued operations, we expect to rely on our current cash resources, capital raising, royalty payments under the Egalet Agreement relating to Oxaydo, and royalty payments under the MainPointe Agreement relating to our Nexafed products, and milestones and royalty payments that may be made under future license agreements with other pharmaceutical company partners for our product candidates in development, of which no assurances can be given.
-No assurance can be given that current cash reserves, royalties from Egalet on Oxaydo net sales, or royalties from MainPointe on Nexafed products net sales will be sufficient to fund continued operations and the development of our product candidates until such time as we generate revenues from any of our products in development.
-Moreover, no assurance can be given that we will be successful in raising additional financing or, if financing is obtained, that such financing will be sufficient to fund operations until we generate sufficient revenues from Oxaydo and Nexafed products, or until product candidates utilizing our Limitx or Impede Technologies may be commercialized.
+To fund our continued operations, we expect to rely on our current cash resources, the monthly license payments under the License Agreement for LTX-03 with AD Pharma, capital raising, royalty payments under the Zyla Agreement relating to Oxaydo, and royalty payments under the MainPointe Agreement relating to our Nexafed products, and milestones and royalty payments that may be made under existing or future license agreements with other pharmaceutical company partners for our product candidates in development, of which no assurances can be given.
+No assurance can be given that current cash reserves, monthly license payments from AD Pharma, royalties from Zyla on Oxaydo net sales, or royalties from MainPointe on Nexafed products net sales will be sufficient to fund continued operations and the development of our product candidates until such time as we generate revenues from any of our products in development.
+Moreover, no assurance can be given that we will be successful in raising additional financing or, if financing is obtained, that such financing will be sufficient to fund operations until we generate sufficient revenues from LTX-03, Oxaydo and Nexafed products, or until other product candidates utilizing our Limitx or Impede Technologies may be commercialized.
 In the event our cash reserves are insufficient to fund continued operations, we may need to suspend some or all of our product development efforts or possibly discontinue operations.
-Since the termination of the Bayer Agreement in June 2017 (which we believe is as a result of Bayer's de-prioritization of development of the methamphetamine resistant pseudoephedrine-containing product contemplated in the Agreement), which was a potential source of milestones and royalties, the MainPointe Agreement and the Egalet Agreement have increased in importance as potential sources of revenue,

-Our and our licensees' ability to market and promote Oxaydo and Limitx technology products by describing the abuse deterrent features of such products will be determined by the FDA approved label for such products.
+Our and our licensees' ability to market and promote Oxaydo and Limitx Technology products by describing the abuse deterrent or other beneficial features of such products will be determined by the FDA approved label for such products.

-The commercial success of Oxaydo and our Limitx Technology products in development will depend upon our and our licensees' ability to obtain FDA approved labeling describing such products' abuse deterrent features or benefits.
-Our or our licensees' failure to achieve FDA approval of product labeling containing such information will prevent or substantially limit our and our licensees' advertising and promotion of such abuse deterrent features in order to differentiate our products from other immediate release opioid products containing the same active ingredients, and would have a material adverse impact on our business and results of operations.
+The commercial success of Oxaydo and our Limitx Technology products in development will depend upon our and our licensees' ability to obtain FDA approved labeling describing such products' abuse deterrent features or other benefits.
+Our or our licensees' failure to achieve FDA approval of product labeling containing such information will prevent or substantially limit our and our licensees' advertising and promotion of such beneficial features in order to differentiate our products from other immediate release opioid products containing the same active ingredients, and would have a material adverse impact on our business and results of operations.
 In April 2015, the FDA published guidance for industry on the evaluation and labeling of abuse-deterrent opioids.
 While the 2015 FDA Guidance is non-binding on the FDA, it outlines FDA's current thinking on the development and labeling of abuse-deterrent products.
 The 2015 FDA Guidance provides for three distinct levels of pre-marketing studies that are potentially eligible for inclusion in the labeling: (1) laboratory-based in vitro manipulation and extraction studies, (2) pharmacokinetic studies, and (3) clinical abuse potential studies.
 The 2015 FDA Guidance further prescribes additional post-approval or epidemiology studies to determine whether the marketing of a product with abuse-deterrent properties results in meaningful reductions in abuse, misuse, and related adverse clinical outcomes, including addiction, overdose, and death in the post-approval setting, which can also be included in the labeling.
 FDA notes "the science of abuse deterrence is relatively new.
 Both the technologies involved and the analytical, clinical, and statistical methods for evaluating those technologies are rapidly evolving.
 For these reasons, FDA will take a flexible, adaptive approach to the evaluation and labeling of potentially abuse-deterrent opioid products".